Merkoba/Hue/README.md

 "global_settings_default_open_popup_messages"
 >Whether popup messages will open automatically when arrived by default.

+"global_settings_default_tv_height"
+>The % height the tv will take by default when the image is also displayed.

 "room_settings_default_images_enabled"
 >Whether images will be enabled to the user on new rooms by default.